Building graphics with Python

 The top 10 stations from question 1 are those with the highest average bicycle traffic.
 These reordered data allow for creating a clear visualization highlighting the busiest stations.

-Figure 2 without styling:
+Figure 2 without styling (click here to mask):

-3 Using seaborn Directly
+2 Using seaborn directly

-3.1 Understanding seaborn in a Few Lines
+2.1 Understanding seaborn in a Few Lines

 seaborn is a high-level interface built on top of matplotlib.
 This package provides a set of features to create matplotlib figures or axes directly from a function with numerous arguments.
 If further customization is needed, matplotlib functionalities can be used to update the figure, whether through the implicit or explicit approaches described earlier.

 As with matplotlib, the same figure can be created in multiple ways in seaborn. seaborn inherits the figure-axes duality from matplotlib, requiring frequent adjustments at either level.
 The main characteristic of seaborn is its standardized entry points, such as seaborn.relplot or seaborn.catplot, and its input logic based on DataFrame, whereas matplotlib is structured around Numpy arrays.
+However, it is important to be aware that seaborn suffers from the same limitations as matplotlib, particularly the unintuitive nature of the customisation elements, which, if not found in the arguments, can be a headache to implement.

 The figure now conveys a message, but it is still not very readable.
 There are several ways to create a barplot in seaborn.
 The two main ones are: